-There has been a significant improvement in the job market year on year since 2010 which mean that there’s more opportunities available for skilled people.
+There has been a significant improvement in the job market year on year since 2010 which mean that there are more opportunities available for skilled people.
 The decline of the career for life model has an effect too.
 Candidates can be tempted by new opportunities because of a better package, working arrangements, or elements of the company culture.
-The more socially-conscious among us like to feel that their work is contributing something positive to the world.
+The more socially conscious among us like to feel that their work is contributing something positive to the world.

 Are people leaving jobs or managers?

 In the past, it was commonly the case that people were leaving managers rather than jobs.
 These days, it’s just as likely that people will cite company culture as a reason for moving on.
 It’s not as simple as placing all the responsibility for talent attrition on the managers.
 After all, managers in companies large and small work within constraints of their own, be that structures, rules, time issues etc.

 Companies that are getting this right and retaining people well can be big multinationals with lots of resources or SMEs with more flexibility and a personal approach.
 Typically, they have taken the figure out what works well for them.